kblocksio/kblocks/docs/docs/user-guide/03-project-setup.md

 ## Initialize a New Block Project Directory

 To begin, you'll need to initialize a new block project.
-This can be done using the `kb` command-line tool.
+This can be done using the [Kblocks CLI](/docs/reference/command-line-tool/01-intro.md).
 The command below will create a new project with the specified parameters:

 ```bash
 kb init terraform queue --group example.com --kind Queue --plural queues